oscarotero/css-style-guide/README.md

 }
 ```

 Use variables for all values that you want to customize.
-And place all possible
+And keep the variables
-states in the same place:
+defined together at the top:

 ```css
 /* Not cool.
 It makes difficult to modify or create variations */